No. 1 Alabama rolls to 56-14 win over Louisiana-Lafayette

+TUSCALOOSA, Ala. — It was Jaylen and Jalen day for No. 1 Alabama.

-TUSCALOOSA, Ala. — Jaylen Waddle returned a punt for a touchdown and caught two scoring passes, including a 94-yarder, in No. 1 Alabama’s 56-14 victory Saturday over Louisiana-Lafayette.
+Jaylen Waddle returned a punt for a touchdown and caught two scoring passes, including a 94-yarder, and Jalen Hurts made a statement just by playing in the Crimson Tide’s 56-14 victory Saturday over Louisiana-Lafayette.

 Alabama has scored at least 45 points five games in a row for the first time in program history.